Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Discussion

-\paragraph*{{Discussion.}}
+\section{Discussion}

-In this work, we performed large scale (11908 atoms per unit cell) computations in an atomistic model of MATBG and obtained a mean-field symmetric state at charge neutrality.
+In this work, we performed large-scale (11908 atoms per unit cell) computations in an atomistic model of MATBG and obtained a mean-field symmetric state at charge neutrality.
 In this state, the dispersion and the wave functions are renormalized such that the electrons are decoupled at the one-loop (Hartree-Fock) level.
 We argue that effective models with a reduced bandwidth reproducing this symmetric phase take account of the many-body effects coming from the removed degrees of freedom, as opposed to models obtained from a naive truncation of the bare Hilbert space.

 We have constructed effective theories using a many-body projection onto the lowest $4$ and $20$ bands per spin of the symmetric state.
 The $4$-band model corresponds to the flat band projection, and the $20$-band model describes an energy window of about $\pm 250$ meV.

-In these theories the flat bands widen drastically, with a bandwidth comparable to the interaction scale, demonstrating the relevance of the renormalizations induced by integrating out the remote bands
+In these theories the flat bands widen drastically, with a bandwidth comparable to the interaction scale, demonstrating the relevance of the renormalizations induced by integrating out the remote bands.
+Furthermore, the sublattice polarization of the flat-band subspace increases, showing that the renormalized system approaches the chiral limit of MATBG \cite{tarnopolski19,ledwith20,vafek20}.

-The widening of the flat bands is directly related to the breaking of the $U(4)_\text{flat}$ symmetry.
-Instead, we find that the chiral group $U(4)_\text{chiral}$ is an approximate symmetry of the system, broken at a scale of some tens of meV$/\epsilon_r$.
+The nonflat bands are directly linked to the breaking of the $U(4)_\text{flat}$ symmetry.
+Instead, $U(4)_\text{chiral}$ prevails as an approximate symmetry of the system, broken at a scale of some tens of meV$/\epsilon_r$, as manifested in the correlated states at charge neutrality.

 In a previous study \cite{vafek20}, the authors studied the BM model with an energy cutoff of order of the graphene bandwidth, and integrated out the high-energy bands via a Renormalization Group procedure.
 However, the BM Hamiltonian is only accurate within a certain energy range, making the procedure uncontrolled above a threshold.
 In contrast, our scheme is self-consistent rather than perturbative, and more importantly, our tight-binding model accurately describes the wavefunctions within the full bandwidth of the $\pi$ orbitals.
 This explains the discrepancies in the final outcomes, for instance, the band widening in \cite{vafek20} is relatively weak.